unoplatform/uno.extensions/doc/Learn/Tutorials/DependencyInjection/HowTo-DependencyInjectionSetup.md

         }
     }
     ```
-* For the dependency injection framework to handle instantiation of the service as a constructor argument, you must also register your view model with the `IServiceCollection` (or register the view model via routing):
+* If you are using not using [navigation](../../../Overview/Navigation/NavigationOverview.md), you have to register the view model to `IServiceCollection`, but we recommend using navigation and not manually register the view model as a service:
     ```cs
     private IHost Host { get; } = BuildAppHost();